Communere/communere.github.io/_posts/2019-9-03-A-Brief-Description-on-Q-Learning.md

 ### Implementation notes:
 - To develop Q-Learning, I make a big loop over all of the episodes I want to have, which could be unlimited.
 - Inside that loop, I put the agent in the starting state, and let it react to the environment based on its Q-values.
-- When the agent reaches to the end of the current episode (either by reaching a final state or the end of its permitted action numbers), I make a list out of its state, action pairs.
+- When the agent reaches the end of the current episode (either by reaching a final state or the end of its permitted action numbers), I have made a list out of its state, action pairs.
 - To avoid loops inside the list of state, action pairs, the actions which create a loop is not selected.
+It means that the agent waits on that cell to select another action on its next chance.
 - Starting from the end of the list, I apply the learning formula to all of the state, action pairs it traversed.
 - Instead of adding the reward, I simply multipied it.
 It helps not to be aware of reducing it while going backward through the list.